-Spanking, a form of corporal punishment, is using physical force to inflict pain on someone.
+Spanking is a form of punishment where physical force is used to inflict pain on someone.
 This can include hitting, slapping, whipping, etc. Importantly, it doesn’t matter whether it’s “open hand” or not, or how light or hard spanking is—if the intention is to cause pain, discomfort, or fear, it is spanking1.

 5 things to consider before hitting

 Despite the warnings of the American Academy of Pediatrics (AAP)2 and the American Psychological Association (APA)3 about the potentially harmful effects of spanking, many American parents still use this form of physical punishment to discipline their children.

 The topic of corporal punishment of children usually elicits fierce debates among parents, educators, scientists, and pediatricians alike.

 Disciplining children can be a very challenging experience for parents.
 It is difficult to know what to do when your child tests limits, misbehaves, or has a tantrum.

 Some of us grew up learning that spanking was a necessary or effective method of discipline.
 Thus, it’s natural to use it when disciplining.
 Others may feel that nothing else they’ve tried works and so they turn to physical discipline.